 Creative Biolabs offers a multi-CoV panel assay to screen drug candidates, assess the specificity of antivirals and mAbs, and to help identify and evaluate items with broad-spectrum antivirals activities.
 We guarantee:

 If you are interested in the development of new candidate drugs for SARS-CoV-2, please feel free to contact us for more professional technical support.For Research Use Only.
-We do not provide services or products directly for patients.
+We do not provide direct services or products for patients.

 Welcome!
 For price inquiries, please feel free to contact us through the form on the left side.
 We will get back to you as soon as possible.